eddyelkhatib/dicomito/README.md

-# DICOM-ROI-EXTRACTOR v0.9
+# DICOMITO v0.9

-This is the preliminary version of the dicom-roi-generator utility program.
+This is the preliminary version of the dicomito utility program.
 This simple program provides the possibility to extract regions of interest from dicom files (eg. extract only the tumor from a CT scan).

 ## Requirements